In this Article

 Playground

-- Wok restaurant Westbroekpark(with view on the Rosarium) Open year round.
+- Wok restaurant Westbroekpark(overlooking the Rosarium) Open year-round.

 - Tea Room The Waterside(near the boat rental).
 Open only in the summer.